• Home

 Coal remains a hard sell

 To be sure, coal demand has risen over the past month and a half.
 The fuel often becomes a “critical fallback” during energy supply shocks, Sushmita Vazirani, an analyst at energy consultancy Wood Mackenzie, wrote in a report published this week.
-India, as well as several countries in East Asia and Europe, have ramped up their coal-fired power generation plans in the near term, she wrote, to compensate for soaring liquified natural gas prices.
+India, as well as several countries in East Asia and Europe, have ramped up their coal-fired power generation plans in the near term, she wrote, to compensate for soaring liquefied natural gas prices.

 But an uptick in interest for coal doesn’t mean it will figure permanently into countries’ energy plans, CREA’s report argued.
-Around the world, most coal plants were already running at or near full capacity, meaning commitments to ramp up production will lead to relatively small increases on aggregate.
+Around the world, most coal plants were already running at or near full capacity, meaning commitments to ramp up production will lead to relatively small increases in aggregate.
 Another reason is that the longer the energy crunch goes on, the more expensive coal will get.
-Wood Mackenzie estimated that for every $10 per barrel rise in crude oil prices, coal per tonne gets $1 to $3 pricier too.
+Wood Mackenzie estimated that for every $10 per barrel rise in crude oil prices, coal per tonne gets $1 to $3 pricier, too.
 That is because soaring diesel prices raise the cost of mining and transport that is needed to get coal to buyers.

 But the biggest indicator that the global coal scramble might prove short-lived is how comparatively cheap clean energy alternatives like wind and solar have become.
 A report by the International Renewable Energy Agency (IRENA) published last year found that 91% of new renewable energy projects are more cost-effective than fossil fuel options.

 Even countries that have increased coal production since the war started have hedged their bets.
 In South Korea, for instance, where a coal plant had been slated to shutter in June, the closure has been postponed by only nine months (and two more were under review).
-Meanwhile, its President Lee Jae Myung urged the country to “move very quickly toward renewable energy” during a speech last month, adding: “Our future will be at serious risk if we continue to rely on fossil fuels.”
+Meanwhile, President Lee Jae Myung urged the country to “move very quickly toward renewable energy” during a speech last month, adding: “Our future will be at serious risk if we continue to rely on fossil fuels.”

 There’s another market signal suggesting countries have looked to insulate themselves from fossil fuel shocks since the war began.
-Across southeast Asia in particular, but also in East Asia and Australia, demand for electric vehicles has surged over the past month as fuel concerns start to bite at consumers.
+Across Southeast Asia in particular, but also in East Asia and Australia, demand for electric vehicles has surged over the past month as fuel concerns start to bite at consumers.

 About the Author